 Knowing What You Want To Teach Your Cat

-First and foremost, ask yourself what exactly you want your kitty to learn?
-Do you wish to correct inappropriate behaviour (i.e. furniture scratching) or teach your cat some cool tricks (i.e. high five)?
-The applied technique will be determined by the type of behavioral action you will be teaching.
-Once you have decided what to work on, you can start slowly moving forward together with your furry friend.
-Some of the common objectives in cat training are:
+First ask yourself what you would like your kitty to learn.
+For example, do you hope to correct inappropriate behavior such as furniture scratching?
+Or do you want to teach your cat some cool new tricks like how to do a high five?
+Once you have decided what to work on, you can start to plan and implement a training process that is right for your unique companion.
+Some of the most common objectives of cat training include:

 The time and duration of a lesson has to be adapted to your cat’s mood and interest.
 Cats have a shorter attention span than us and they like to do things how and when they want to do it.
 This means that you will have to train with your pet when they’re interested in it and for as long as this interest lasts.
 The most effective training sessions are usually short, but frequent and natural.
-It is important to remain calm, patient and, before all, persistant.
+It is important to remain calm, patient and, before all, persistent.
 Don’t give up if your cat doesn’t progress as quickly as you had hoped.
 They are independent and strong-willed, which requires a lot of patience on your end.

 While it is possible for cats to learn a few things simultaneously, it is thought to be most effective to teach them one thing at the time.
 To be utmost successful, allow your cat to master the respective objective before moving on to a new one.